MaastrichtU-IDS/into-the-graph/README.md

 This RDF linked data browser features:

-* A web-based UI to browse the triplestore statements easily.
+* A web-based UI to browse SPARQL endpoints content easily.
   * Stateful URL to resolve a specific URI in a specific SPARQL endpoint can be defined using the `uri` and `endpoint` parameters
   * Example to resolve the [URI of a Gene-Disease association](http://rdf.disgenet.org/resource/gda/DGN06012220986003d9ecac664f0865140b ) in the [DisGeNET SPARQL endpoint](http://rdf.disgenet.org/sparql/):
   * http://trek.semanticscience.org/describe?uri=http://rdf.disgenet.org/resource/gda/DGN06012220986003d9ecac664f0865140b&endpoint=http://rdf.disgenet.org/sparql/
-  * Works well with RDF4J (GraphDB) and Virtuoso SPARQL endpoints.
+  * Tested with RDF4J (GraphDB) and Virtuoso SPARQL endpoints.
 * Easily search for concepts in the triplestore.
 Possibility to change the SPARQL query to define the custom query to use the Search index of different triplestores in [settings](http://trek.semanticscience.org/settings) (GraphDB and Virtuoso documented).
-* A [YASGUI](http://doc.yasgui.org/) SPARQL endpoint web editor.
+* A [YASGUI](http://doc.yasgui.org/) SPARQL query editor.
 * A [Comunica widget](http://query.linkeddatafragments.org/) to query Linked Data Fragments with SPARQL and GraphQL.
 * Insights about the content of the triplestore and its different graphs, using precomputed [HCLS descriptives statistics](https://www.w3.org/TR/hcls-dataset/).